krishij03/maths-tutor/README.md

-# Maths-Tutor
+# math-tutor

-this is the qt6plug branch, code completely migrated from gtk to qt6
+this is the qt6plug branch

+## Improvements

+- Cross platform accessible gui (tested using VoiceOver for MacOS)
+- Self reliant framework
+- Language translation in regional languages such as  Malayalam, Sanskrit, Tamil, Hindi, Arabic
+- Multilingual speech available
+- Word problems support
+- Updated test setup.py file to package the application into Windows and MacOS
+- Complete original migrated code to the latest Qt6 framework

 ## Installation